 In February 2010, Antigua and Barbuda made a high-level political commitment to work with the FATF and CFATF to address its strategic AML/CFT deficiencies.
-Since June, Antigua and Barbuda has taken steps towards improving its AML/CFT regime, including by passing the Cooperative Societies Bill framework.
-However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
+The FATF has determined that certain strategic AML/CFT deficiencies remain.
 Antigua and Barbuda should continue to work on implementing its action plan to address these deficiencies, including by: (1) implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III); and (2) continuing to improve the overall supervisory framework (Recommendation 23).
 The FATF encourages Antigua and Barbuda to address its remaining deficiencies and continue the process of implementing its action plan.